edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedUsers.rst

 The collection of the EdgeX Foundry Docker compose files are found here:  https://github.com/edgexfoundry/developer-scripts/tree/master/compose-files

 Note that most of the Docker Compose files carry a specific version identifier (like california-0.6.0) in the file name.
 These Compose files help obtain the specific version of EdgeX.
 The docker-compose.yml file will pull the latest tagged EdgeX microservices from Docker Hub.
 The docker-compose-nexus.yml will pull the latest microservice images from the developer's Nexus registry which contains the latest built artifacts.
 These are typically work-in-progress microservice artifacts and should not be used by most end users.
 It is recommended that you use the lastest version of EdgeX Foundry.
-As of this writing, the latest version is: Delhi (version 0.7.1)
+As of this writing, the latest version is: Edinburgh (version 1.0.0)

 A Docker Compose file is a manifest file, which lists: